Skip to main content

 });

-Let's now extend our Service Worker and modify the quality of the images using the q_auto setting via Cloudinary:
+Now let’s extend the Service Worker to modify image quality using the q_auto setting via Cloudinary:

 // sw.js